 OPTIONAL: vegan chocolate chips – we used these ones

 Switch the oven to 180’C and line a loaf tin with greaseproof paper or rub some (vegan) butter on a muffin tin (this recipe works just as well for muffins or a cake).
 Beat together the oil and maple syrup.
 In a separate bowl, mix together the chia seeds and water and add this to the oil/maple syrup.
 Then add the mashed bananas.
 In a separate bowl, mix together all the dry ingredients then fold this into the wet mixture.
 Pour into your tin and sprinkle over some oats.
 The mixture will seem thick and stodgy, but that’s perfect!
-Pop in the oven for about 40 minutes (or until a knife comes out clean – you know the deal) Enjoy with a big brew, and either have it on its own (my favourite), toasted or top with peanut butter, maple syrup, banana slices, jam, nutella…..Or freeze it.
+Pop in the oven for about 35 minutes (or until a knife comes out clean – you know the deal) Enjoy with a big brew, and either have it on its own (my favourite), toasted or top with peanut butter, maple syrup, banana slices, jam, nutella…..Or freeze it.
 But I recommend, just on its own, whilst still hot (it tastes ten times more delicious), with a big mug of tea.